 - Take a skipping road to skip on the spot

-- Take a hula hoop (if you have room) to boost energy
+- Take a hula hoop (if you have room) to boost your energy

 Before you head out on a long car ride, get good sleep and make sure that you feel rested.
 It isn’t always easy when you have packing to do and things to organize before you travel, but aim to unwind and have an early night, before your road trip begins.
 This will seriously uplevel the comfort on the journey!
 If you leave feeling sluggish, it will be harder to relax!